KyoukanPT/dicegame/README.md

 <strong>The rules of the game are :</strong>
 <br>
-- The dice with higher number wins;
+- The dice with higher number wins
-- To play again, click on the "Play again" button.
+- To play again, click on the "Play again" button